junhyung-park/junhyung-park.github.io/_pages/about.md

 I am interested in the foundations of causality (with a focus on its [measure-theoretic axiomatisation](https://arxiv.org/abs/2305.17139)) and statistical learning theory.

 **NEWS:** I will be giving a tutorial at [UAI 2026](https://www.auai.org/uai2026/tutorials), to take place in Amsterdam on the 17th of August.
-The accompanying text is [here](/files/A Primer on Causal Spaces (Chapters 1-4).pdf).
+The accompanying text is [here](/files/primer.pdf).
 The title of the tutorial is "Causal spaces: A mathematical axiomatisation of causality".
 Please come by if you are interested!